-Courtney Johns is the morning anchor/investigative reporter for 3 News Now.
+Courtney Johns is an evening anchor/investigative reporter for 3 News Now.
 She joins the morning team after spending three years anchoring and reporting in Lincoln, Neb.

 While in Lincoln, Courtney received several awards for her work in investigative reporting as well as an Emmy for best newscast after reporting live live on a deadly home explosion that hit a south Lincoln neighborhood.
 She also started a popular series called "Restaurant Report Card," which combed through health inspection records and regularly reported on businesses with a history of write-ups.